PilzDE/psen_scan_v2/README.md

 4. [Migration](#migration)

 ## Installation
-The ros2 branch is **experimental**.
+The ros2 branch targets ROS 2 Foxy and is **experimental**.
 There are no ros2 releases, so you have to build this package from source.

 ## Usage
 To start reading data from the safety laser scanner and publishing scans execute `ros2 launch psen_scan_v2 psen_scan_v2.launch.xml` in a command line.
 This will launch the ROS Node with the default configuration.